Data Collection and Analysis

 In order to measure disparate impact, relevant demographic data for our projects and programs needs to be collected and analyzed to see if one protected class is disproportionately impacted compared to other groups.
 Please refer to Title VI – Types of Discrimination Factsheet for more information on disparate impact and its context within the Title VI program.
 This section will go over how to collect the data from the United States census, various ways to display and map that data, and how to do some basic entry level analysis of whether there is a disparate impact.

-P9 Table and LEP” Microft Excel Plugin - Excel add-in that will generate percentages and summarize the area under review after downloading census information.
+: FHWA Office of Civil Rights Census Add-On for Microsoft Excel – Excel add-in that will generate percentages and summarize the area under review after downloading census information.
+Instructions here.

 Sources of Data - U.S. Census

 The US Decennial census is the best and most accurate source for getting demographic data.
-In this section, we will give a brief overview of what the census is and how it gathers demographic data.
+This section will give a brief overview of what the census is and how it gathers demographic data.
 When you go to the census website or to American Fact Finder you will likely encounter two different studies.
 The decennial census is conducted every 10 years.
 In the census, every person in the U.S. is surveyed and asked a series of ten questions.
 The American Community Survey is conducted annually using a random sample of American residents and contains a much larger set of questions.

 Below is a picture of the 2010 census form with the demographic questions highlighted.